 A healthy body is one that can move easily and freely... freedom of movement requires healthy muscles.

 Not only can massage have a very positive impact on our physical bodies it can also be very effective in influencing our emotional well-being.

 The link between body and mind is complex and highly interconnected - stress being a great example of this.
 When there's no relief from stress, the sustained fight-or-flight response can cause problems, leading to physical symptoms including headaches, digestive problems, raised blood pressure and problems sleeping.

 Massage helps to lower the heart rate and blood pressure, relax muscles and increase the production of endorphins, the body's natural "feel good" chemical.

-The importance of emotional wellbeing to our health is of great interest to me and is one of the reasons why I've recently added Indian head massage, NO HANDS massage, Traditional Thai Foot Massage and manual lymphatic drainage techniques to complement the remedial and sports massage that I offer.
+The importance of emotional wellbeing to our health is of great interest to me and is one of the reasons why I've added Indian head massage, NO HANDS massage, Traditional Thai Foot Massage and manual lymphatic drainage techniques to complement the remedial and sports massage that I offer.